 For our internal purposes, we gather the date, time, pages visited, originating search engine, and IP address of all visitors to our site.
 We keep this information for our internal security audit log and systems administration purposes, to help diagnose problems with our server, and to administer our website.

 General Data Protection Regulations

 LAM Communications regards the lawful and correct processing of personal and sensitive data as an integral part of its purpose.
 LAM Communications believes this is vital for maintaining the confidence of customers, employees and other stakeholders about whom we process data, and ourselves.

 This Data Protection Policy explains how LAM Communications will meet its legal obligations concerning confidentiality and data security standards.
 The requirements within the policy are primarily based upon the EU General Data Protection Regulation (EU GDPR), which is the key piece of legislation covering data security and confidentiality of personal and sensitive personal data in the European Union.

 - LAM Communications will fully implement all aspects of the EU GDPR.

 - LAM Communications will ensure all employees and others handling personal data are aware of their obligations and rights under the EU GDPR.

 - LAM Communications will implement adequate and appropriate physical and technical measures and organisational measures to ensure the security of all data contained in or handled by its systems.

-The main focus of this policy is to provide guidance about the protection, sharing and disclosure of personal data, but it is important to stress that maintaining confidentiality and adhering to data protection legislation applies to anyone handling personal data or personal sensitive data on behalf of LAM Communications.
+The main focus of this policy is to provide guidance about the protection, sharing and disclosure of personal data, but it is important to stress that maintaining the confidentiality and adhering to data protection legislation applies to anyone handling personal data or personally sensitive data on behalf of LAM Communications.